-Other funding requested or approved for the project, parts of the project or individual cost items must be indicated both in the funding application and in the final report.
+Other funding provided for the project, parts of the project or individual cost items must be indicated both in the application and in the final report.
 This information is required to check compliance with state aid regulations and to prevent multiple funding.